 Belek is a small town located on Turkey's southern Mediterranean coast and is very famous for its sparkling white-sandy beaches and luxurious gold courses.
 It is a pure delight for history buffs as this town also happens to be very rich in Turkish history.
-Top up that tan by spending a long, relaxing day at the beach or simply visit the beautiful historical places in the city because Belek has it all.
+Top up that tan by spending a long, relaxing day at the beach or simply visiting the beautiful historical places in the city because Belek has it all.
 Moreover, the weather here is very pleasant which further adds to its beauty and makes it a popular visiting spot for snowbirds.

 Why should people visit during the winter?

 Belek in winter is not crowded because summers are considered to be the ideal time for tourists.
-For visitors, these months are least expensive and you can easily get discounted air tickets and affordably priced rentals.
+For visitors, these months are the least expensive and you can easily get discounted air tickets and affordably priced rentals.
 Apart from this, Belek has many stupendous destinations nearby where one can visit for day trips.
 The best time to visit Belek in this season would be in November when the weather is pleasant with little chances of rainfall.
-There are several recreational activities that one can participate in during their stay in winters.
+There are several recreational activities that one can participate in during their stay in winter.

 The winter season in Belek is mild, wet, and partly cloudy.
 It normally starts from November and lasts till February when the temperature goes as low as 41.7°F (5°C).
 January is considered to be the coldest month of the year as it consists of a lot of rainy days and colder nights.

 For more climate information visit Meteoblue

 Belek has many beautiful places within it that are a must-see.
 Some of them are listed below

 - Titanic Golf Course: This golf course is the first 27 holed golf course of Turkey and is designed by the Architects of Hawtree Golf Course of the United Kingdom.
 This golf course is undoubtedly one of a kind.
 So head out to this place for some amazing sports activity and to capture some beautiful scenery.